justintroy/node-corehttp-raw-server/README.md

 ## About The Project

-Basic http and file-based routing implementation using node core modules only.
+Basic http and file-based routing implementation using node core modules.
 Made for academic purposes to demonstrate what happens behind the scenes of libraries that work with HTTP _(ExpressJs)_.

 This project follows the old way of serving views with response headers (HTML only).
 Routes is based on .js files inside `/routes` folder. _`root.js` folder is equivalent to `/` path_.